Search term

 Through its involvement in Formula Student, a design competition for students, Schaeffler offers a fascinating mix of motorsport and engineering skill.
 Schaeffler has been supporting teams with its expertise and products here for many years.
 The Hall of Fame includes all of Schaeffler’s previous areas of involvement.
 From desert rallies and tractor pulling events through to the European Truck Racing Championship and the FIA World Endurance Championship (WEC), Schaeffler has a long track record in motorsport.

-GT racing/Formula 1 Academy
+GT Racing / Formula 1 Academy

 Carrie Schreiner: Pioneer on the road to success